Junhyung-Kim/dyros_slam/README.md

 sudo ./configureNetwork.sh
 ```

-If an error occured, you should revise the script file.(configureNetwork.sh)
+If an error occured, you should revise the script file(configureNetwork.sh).

-change 'eth0' -> 'the MultiSense IP' in your script.
+Change 'eth0' -> 'the MultiSense IP' in the script file(configureNetwork.sh).

 you can check your MultiSense ip.
 ```